1961 West German federal election

-Federal elections were held in West Germany on 17 September 1961 to elect the members of the fourth Bundestag.
+A federal election was held in West Germany on 17 September 1961 to elect the members of the fourth Bundestag.
 The CDU/CSU remained the largest faction, winning 242 of the 499 seats.
 However, the loss of its majority and the All-German Party losing all its seats led to the CDU having to negotiate a coalition with the long-term junior coalition partner, the Free Democratic Party, leading to a demand for long-term chancellor Konrad Adenauer to leave office in 1963, halfway through his term.